Fentanyl Abuse & Addiction

 It’s incredibly dangerous to abuse fentanyl patches in this way because these forms of the drug are meant to give a large amount of fentanyl over an extended period of time, so when that dose is given all at once, the risk of overdose is very high.

-Throughout Colorado fentanyl is an increasingly severe problem.
-There are so many different ways of abusing fentanyl, and many people are even taking it inadvertently without knowing it and ultimately dying as a result.
-It’s not just the bigger cities of Colorado like Denver and Colorado Springs where the effects of fentanyl are being felt, however.
-It’s also rural areas, and no part of Colorado or even the country is immune from the effects of the opioid epidemic that’s occurring.
+Fentanyl is an increasingly severe problem throughout Colorado.
+There are many different ways of abusing fentanyl, and many people are even taking it inadvertently without knowing it and ultimately dying as a result.
+It’s not just the bigger cities of Colorado like Denver and Colorado Springs where the effects of fentanyl are being felt, however, it’s also rural areas.

 According to NPR and the Colorado Health Institute, the death rate from overdoses in certain counties has doubled or gone up even more, and rural areas and small cities are seeing problems that are on the same level as the big cities.